Our Impact :

 Our impact - her story: Adelaide: Home Based Carer

 Adeliade is a home based carer from the Tshepo Hope Safe park.
 She loves her job and is passionate about bringing care and hope to the HIV/AIDs sufferers she works with.
 She walks long distances and in all weathers to maintain regular provision for the people in her care.
-She visits one family who has a HIV sufferer.
+She visits one family where someone is living with HIV.

 - Read more >>